icaroagostino/BD/newBIBA.md

 - **Place:** [Google Maps Link](https://goo.gl/maps/Jk2JjAdK4CBbfENm7)

 For lunch at the university you will need a Mensa card, for that you will only need the UFSC Enrollment (in english).
 Will be charged 10 euros (5 for the card and 5 for the first recharge).
+At the end of your period you can return the card and receive the value back.

 - **Place:** [Google Maps Link](https://goo.gl/maps/tMqfaMUT3jhUApwZ7)